online-go/gtp2ogs/docs/OPTIONS-LIST.md

 booleans (enabled just from enabling the option, nothing else to specify, for example `--noautohandicap`), or single values (for example `--maxhandicap 9`)

+#### bantimeoutersuntilnextsession

+`--bantimeoutersuntilnextsession` Listens to all game results that end during this session , and if any player is spotted to have timed out, until next session they are banned from all games

+`--bantimeoutersuntilnextsessionranked` Listens to all game results that end during this session , and if any player is spotted to have timed out, until next session they are banned from ranked games

+`--bantimeoutersuntilnextsessionunranked` Listens to all game results that end during this session , and if any player is spotted to have timed out, until next session they are banned from unranked games

 #### proonly

 `--proonly` For all games, only accept those from professionals